 Having an editorial mission statement provides a clear direction to focus your content marketing efforts on, as well as having regular weekly or daily meetings with your marketing team, whether real or virtual.

 Some call it buyer persona, others call it customer avatar.
 Whatever you call it is not as important as the concept behind it.
-Hubspot defined a buyer persona as:
+Hubspot defined a buyer persona this way:

 a semi-fictional representation of your ideal customer based on market research and real data about your existing customers.